June-Skeeter/Module6_GEOS270/docs/Application_Part2.md

   '-0.825355', '-91.125414'
 ```

-### WA2

-What addresses did revere geocoding return for the three points?

 **3**{: .label .label-red } Download Total Population 2021 for somewhere other than Vancouver.
 Upload it to it the the Python_Notebooks/data folder.
 Run the three steps to make a Choropleth Map: